DistributedComponents/disel/README.md

-# Disel -- Distributed Separation Logic
+# Disel - Distributed Separation Logic

-Implementation and examples accompanying the manuscript entitled "Programming and Proving with Distributed Protocols", submitted to PLDI 2017.
+Implementation and case studies of Disel, a separation-style logic for compositional verification of distributed systems.

 ## Building the Project